WEB-22/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+  Because class components include state and lifecycle methods right out of the box.

 - [ ] Name three lifecycle methods and their purposes.

+  The Render method which Renders your component for you.
+  The ComponentDidUpdate method, will update the DOM when props or state change.
+  The ComponentDidMount methos, will be called as soon as the component is mounted and ready.

 - [ ] What is the purpose of a custom hook?

+  to keep your app dry, sometimes we write the same functionality over and over again in our app.
+If we find our selves doing that, we can use a custom hook to keep things cleaner.

 - [ ] Why is it important to test our apps?

+  To add more trust between you and your app, To document your app, to find bugs faster, makes you confident when making changes to your code.

 ## Project Set Up